 Unleash your wild side at Europa-Park

-For as long as I can remember, my family has taken a summer day trip to Europe’s second most popular theme park, Europa-Park.
+For as long as I can remember, my family has taken a day trip to Europe’s second most popular theme park, Europa-Park.
 Located in Rust, Germany, this magical park provides visitors with an opportunity to unleash their youthful, adventurous sides.

 Entering Europa-Park’s gates is like walking into a kid’s dream world.
 Along with the smell of fresh cut grass, dozens of candy trollies, exquisite architecture and giant Euro Mouse hedge, the entrance to Europa-Park fulfilled my childhood haven.
 Would we start by zipping through mountainous terrain on the Alpine coaster Enzia?
 Even as an adult, choosing what rides to go on is difficult.
 However, no matter what roller coasters I end up going on, I still have a fantastic time!